 Mr. Wise has served as Chairman of the Board and Chief Executive Officer of the Company since January 1, 2007 and also served as President in 2007 and 2008.
 Prior to that time, Mr. Wise served as President and Chief Operating Officer in 2006, as Executive Vice President in 2005 and Senior Vice President and Chief Financial Officer from December 2002 through December 2004.
 From 1999 to 2002, Mr. Wise was Senior Vice President and Chief Financial Officer with Ferro Corporation of Cleveland, OH.
 From 1994 to 1999 he was Vice President and Chief Financial Officer at WCI Steel, Inc., of Warren, OH; and prior to that he was a partner with KPMG LLP.
-From 2006 until the company was taken private in 2010, Mr. Wise served on the Board of IMS Health, and from 2008 through 2012 Mr. Wise served on the Board of IMS Health, and from 2008 through 2012 Lifeline Network.
-Mr. Wise also serves on the Board of PALL Corporation, a global leader in the high-tech filtration, separation and purification industry.
+From 2006 until the company was taken private in 2010, Mr. Wise served on the Board of IMS Health, and from 2008 through 2012 Mr. Wise served on the Board (including one year as Chairman) of the Dental Trade Alliance.
+Mr. Wise serves as a director of Dental Lifeline Network.
+Mr. Wise also serves on the Board of PALL Corporation, a global leader in the high-tech filtration, separation and puriffication industry.